StefanPetersTM/redbot_cogs/README.md

 - The second extension is called *objrec*.
 This extension can process images sent to the bot using [YOLOv3](https://github.com/wizyoung/YOLOv3_TensorFlow) .
 The bot then sends a reply containing any objects found in the image.

 ## Usage
-First start by creating an environment containing the requirements.txt using pip:
+First start by creating an environment using python 3.7, then the requirements.txt using pip:

 ```
 pip install -r /path/to/requirements.txt
 ```

+Then follow the instructions on how to get up and running with redbot.

+Then profit!
+You can now chat with redbot and send him images!